1337hero/boldandadventurous.com/_posts/2016/2016-01-31-Installing-A-Composting-Toilet.md

 <img src="https://d3ubxrwj4q6e59.cloudfront.net/natures-head-install/natures-head-composting-toilet.jpg" alt="Natures Head Composting Toilet in Airstream">

 The last thing to do was prep our composting medium.
-You can use either peat moss or coconut COIR.
-We chose Coconut COIR as it's sustainable and environmentally friendly.
+We use [General Hydroponics CocoTek Bale Coco](http://amzn.to/1SnBNQc) as our composting material as it's sustainable and environmentally friendly.

-JorDanee had the pleasure of prepping the Coconut COIR.
+JorDanee had the pleasure of prepping the [CocoTek Coco](http://amzn.to/1SnBNQc).
 It comes in a big dehydrated bag.
 So we needed to break some of it off and rehydrate it for our toilet.

 <img src="https://d3ubxrwj4q6e59.cloudfront.net/natures-head-install/toilet-08.jpg"  alt="Coco Coir">